wp-plugins/participants-database/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.3 =
+* added individual record shortcode using template
+* several bugfixes: link element, textareas with links
+* better HTML on list display table
+* setting to add marker to title of required fields
+* added option to use WYSIWYG editor on text areas (for logged-in WP users only)
+* list shortcode can now specify which columns (fields) to show
+* dates before 1970 now work

 = 1.2.8.2 =
 * bugfix for bobbled databse update to 0.5